modular-ml/wrapyfi/docs/usage.md

 Each of the list's returns are encapsulated with its own publisher and listener, with the named arguments transmitted as a single dictionary within the list.
 Notice that `encapsulated_a` returns a list of length 3, therefore, the first decorator contains
 3 list configurations as well.
 Note that by using a single `NativeObject` as a `<Data structure type>`, the same can be achieved.
-However, the Yarp implementation of the `NativeObject` utilizes `BufferedPortBottle` and serializes the object before transmission.
+However, the YARP implementation of the `NativeObject` utilizes `BufferedPortBottle` and serializes the object before transmission.
 The `NativeObject` may result in a greater overhead and should only be used when multiple nesting depths are required or the objects within a list not within the [supported data structure types](#publishers-and-listeners).

 ## Configuration
 The `MiddlewareCommunicator`'s child class' methods modes can be independently set to: